joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/lesson-notes/README.md

 Based on your reading, what are the main differences?

 JavaScript has built-in arrays, but there is no linked list.
 Let's build one.

+**NOTE**: There are several approaches to building methods for linked lists.
+These approaches were predominantly from [Introduction to Algorithms](https://mitpress.mit.edu/books/introduction-algorithms-third-edition).
+There are also a few other methods that were chosen to show some other approaches to working with linked-lists that would hopefully be helpful in developing your understanding.
+The most important thing is to find a solution, and then improve upon it.

 ### Node